 Written By: Stephen Smalenberger, EA

-When people think about their portfolio, they often immediately remember the underlying investment holdings like stocks, bonds, mutual funds, ETFs, etc. What about you?
+Your accounts like tools in a toolbox, each serving a different purpose, allow you to accomplish a variety of goals in the best way possible.
+When you think about your portfolio, you often immediately remember the underlying investment holdings like stocks, bonds, mutual funds, ETFs, etc. What about you?
 What comes to mind when the word “portfolio” is mentioned?

 Often times what they don’t think about are the types of accounts that make up their entire portfolio, the grouping.
 How are your accounts registered?
 Are they qualified or non-qualified?